kaimikan/decision-helper/README.md

 # decision-helper

 An app to assist you in making decisions.
-Following Andrew Mead's React course.

-Check out the app [here](https://decision-helper.herokuapp.com/).

 ## Setup: